pepeiborra/xml-bench/README.md

 ## PROCEDURE

 Benchmarking lazy libraries is notoriously difficult.
 This project tries to sidestep the issue by having a process-based approach; for every library we create an executable that supports the following operations:
-1. Validation: parse a file and output `OK` if valid, otherwise exit with an error code.
+1. Parse: parse a file and output `OK` if valid XML, otherwise exit with an error code.
 2. Roundtrip: parse a file into a DOM tree, and then output a new XML document freshly constructed from the tree.

-The benchmark suite uses Criterion to run each executable against every file in the xml folder, in Validation and Roundtrip mode.
+The benchmark suite uses Criterion to run each executable against every file in the xml folder, in Parse and Roundtrip mode.

 ## RESULTS